Why Should Parents Stop Comparing Their Child to Others?

 If parents set realistic benchmarks rather than criticising their children, they will see a considerable improvement in their performance.
 At this stage, building confidence and self-worth are of utmost importance.

 The trait of comparing and competing is more common among parents than children.
 The undue pressure of performance is most degrading for kids and produces a negative outcome.
-Parents must not rob the joy out of their kids’ life and allow them the space to grow and prove their merit.
+Parents must not rob the joy out of their kids’ lives and allow them the space to grow and prove their merit.
 No one is perfect at encompassing excellence in all the fields of performance, be it sports or academics.
-But a positive approach and motivating kids without comparing them with other kids can help them do good and become confident and successful individuals.
+However, a positive approach and motivating kids without comparing them with other kids can help them do well and become confident and successful individuals.

 Also Read: